mkuthan/mkuthan.github.io/_posts/2022-03-16-gcp-cloud-composer-tuning.md

 in the performance and costs effective way.

 The article is for *Cloud Composer* version `1.x` only.
-Why not to use version `2.x`?
+Why not use version `2.x`?
 It is a very good question, indeed.
-But the reality of the real life has forced me to tune the obsolete version.
+But the reality of real life has forced me to tune to the obsolete version.
 {: .notice}

 ## Overview